quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 ### Starting from the top

 It's not unreasonable to start out with a high-level view of this problem.
-We want to parse several `hosts` entries from this file and they are separated by newlines.
+We want to parse several `hosts` entries from this file and they are separated by whitespace.
 Each entry will start with an IP address and then a list of hostnames:

 ```haskell
 -- | This is the function we use in order to actually read a file and parse it.